How to Boil the Perfect Easter Egg

 Using this method, you will get perfect eggs every time!
 Fully cooked with pale yellow centers – not green, which can happen from over cooking.
 There is also no cracking, they are much easier to peel …not to mention this method also saves energy!

-8 Responses to "How to Boil the Perfect Easter Egg"
+8 thoughts on “How to Boil the Perfect Easter Egg”

 Reply